Thursday, April 11, 2019 - Friday, April 12, 2019 at NYC Health + Hospitals / Bellevue.

 NOTE: Please do not make travel arrangements until your registration has been approved.
 Registrations will be processed beginning February 1st.
 Approved attendees will receive a confirmation email.

-A course agenda will be made available soon.
+A course agenda is available here.

 Simulation training participants will be asked to bring PPE ensembles from their respective facilities.
 Including: